 - Women are always supposed to serve men because God tells Eve in Genesis 3:16 “Your desire will be for your husband, and he will rule over you.”

-All of these readings of Genesis 2-3 are nowhere present in the text, but rather brought to the text.
+All of these readings of Genesis 2-3 are nowhere present in the text, but rather are imported into the text.
 For example, the first bias is easily countered by showing that “Genesis consistently values what comes later, rather than what comes first.
 It expresses a preference for Able over Cain, Isaac over Ishmael, Jacob over Esau, Rachel over Leah, and Joseph over his older siblings.
 Eve isn’t an afterthought” (p 92).

 The second bias is countered by noting that “the Hebrew word for ‘helper’ (ezer) generally isn’t used to describe slaves, assistants, or even humans….[in fact] it describes God” (pp 92-93; see Ex 18:4, e.g.).
 And, whether or not Eve ate first is simply irrelevant, since the text never claims Eve was alone but clearly says “she also gave some to her husband, who was with her, and he ate it” (Gen 3:6).